subfission/HostResolver/README.md

 # HostResolver
 Resolve hosts to IP addresses, scan for SPF records, and enumerate ASNs as quickly as possible; because time is of the essence.

+This script is contained to a single python file for portability.

 ![HostResolver Screenshot](https://raw.githubusercontent.com/subfission/HostResolver/master/HostResolver.png)

 ## Requirements